Inside BritBox’s strategy to hold the streaming British TV crown

 Whether it’s the shows themselves or just the format and plot, British programming has a hold on American audiences—and niche streamer BritBox has been capitalizing on that.

 As a joint venture between the BBC and ITV, BritBox launched in the United States in 2017 as the premier destination for British programming.
 Many speculated whether two TV titans from across the pond could collectively rival the likes of Netflix stateside—but that was never the intent with BritBox.
-Instead, BritBox was contending with other Anglophilic players such as Walter Presents and Acorn TV (a service owned by AMC Networks, which also has a minority stake in BritBox), both of which were already established with U.S. audiences.
+Instead, BritBox was contending with other Anglophilic players such as Walter Presents and Acorn TV (a service owned by AMC Networks) both of which were already established with U.S. audiences.

 Even within that specific category, BritBox is a standout, with more than 1.7 million subscribers.
 At the core of BritBox’s success has been super serving an overlooked demographic of women 45 and older who, by BritBox’s measure, are heavily invested in mysteries and crime stories.
 “There’re a lot of [streaming services] out there who are trying to be all things to all people.
 That is not who we are,” says Emily Powers, EVP and head of BritBox North America.
 “We are very much trying to meet an unfulfilled demand for certain types of content to a certain demographic, and that’s been the key to our success.”